2. Purpose and scope

 The PERP reflects provisions of the Emergency Management and Civil Protection Act (EMCPA), including provincial responsibilities for types of emergencies to specific ministers.
 Such provisions could also apply generally to agencies, boards and commissions designated by the Lieutenant Governor in Council

-Emergency response activities undertaken pursuant to the PERP could occur due to the impact of any hazard, with the exception of nuclear and radiological emergencies
+Emergency response activities undertaken pursuant to the PERP could occur due to the impact of any hazard, except nuclear and radiological emergencies

 2.4.
 Plan implementation